jessicarush/javascript-notes/built-in_objects.md

 // f
 ```

 The [Number object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) has *static* methods that check if an instance in an integer or finite number, or *parse* a string into a float or integer.
-The two *parsing* methods are interesting because they tolerate and drop any non-numeric characters they encounter as they parses from left to right.
+The two *parsing* methods are interesting because they tolerate and drop any non-numeric characters they encounter as they parse from left to right.
 Note that the string must start with a numeric character for it to be parsed.
 As soon as it reads a non-numeric character, it simply stops parsing.

 ```javascript
 Number.parseFloat('5.25 laps');  // 5.25